ramag1/divers-frontend/README.md

 Diving Tracker & Information app features a browsable catalog of global dive sites to add to your curated list of Visited sites, as well as a Bucket List of sites you wish to visit.
 Users can add their own dive sites if not visible in the seeded data.

+Leveraged new animated CSS technology/Key Frames and collapsable hamburger menu in navigation bar.

 Link to the [tool](https://divers-discovery.netlify.app/).